David-Tam/ML-Bank-Churn/README.md

 ![alt text](images/4a.png)
 ![alt text](images/4b.png)

 Lets make some predictions and validate!
 It is easy to see the model's quality with a confusion matrix.
-True and predicted label indicate the distributions in reality and model prediction.
+True and predicted labels indicate the distributions in reality and model prediction.
 ![alt text](images/4c.png)
 ![alt text](images/CM_xgb.png)

-Of course, we would like to see what feature affect most.
+Of course, we would like to see what features affect most.
 The model indicates age, number of bank products (1~3) and active member status affect a client decision most.
 ![alt text](images/4d.png)
 ![alt text](images/FI_xgb.png)